RoboJackets/software-training-old/projects/week_7/Instructions.md

 20 is the number of points to use for the path, leave this at 20.
 You will need to set the time to the current ROS time and the frame_id to `/map` to properly see this visualization in rviz.
 The path should be stored in an object of type `FollowPath::Goal` in the member called path.
+Don't forget to add the include statement at the top of your file.
-3. publishes the goal path for visualization purposes

-Remember that you will want to run the `SendGoal` method in a separate detached thread.
+3. publishes the goal path for visualization purposes Remember that you will want to run the `SendGoal` method in a separate detached thread.
 You can create a thread of a member function using this call.
 ```c++
 std::thread(&ControllerTestClient::SendGoal, this).detach();
 ```

-### 3.6 Create response callbacks
+### 3.6 Create goal response callback
 Before we call our action we need to create the methods that will be used by the Nav2 stack to communicate back to our client.
 All of these methods will just be printing out a message based on the feedback from the Nav2 stack and in one case ending the node.

 The first callback we will want to write is the GoalResponseCallback.
 This determines if the Nav2 server accepts our target goal.
-The method will take in the type `std::shared_future<GoalHandle::SharedPtr>.
+The method that you need to write will take in the type `std::shared_future<GoalHandle::SharedPtr> and return nothing.
 The GoalHandle shorthand should be declared at the top using
 ```c++
 using GoalHandle = rclcpp_action::ClientGoalHandle<FollowPath>;
 ```
-If the goal is accepted the value in the future will be true, otherwise it will be false.
+If the goal is accepted the value in the future will be not null, otherwise it will be null.
 You should use the ROS logger to print out if the server accepted or rejected the goal.
 The logger can be called using this syntax,
 ```c++
 RCLCPP_INFO(get_logger(), "MESSAGE");
 ```

+### 3.7 Feedback callback

 The second callback we will have is the FeedbackCallback.
 This is using another Nav2 plugin that is telling you the distance to the goal.
-Now we are following a trajectory not trying to reach a specific goal, so this number can increase as we follow the path.
+We are following a trajectory not trying to reach a specific goal, so this number can increase as we follow the path.
 The target point is the last position in the trajectory we are tracking.

-The method should have the following parameters, GoalHandle::SharedPtr, const std::shared_ptr<const FollowPath::Feedback> feedback) `
+Write a method that has the following parameters, `GoalHandle::SharedPtr, const std::shared_ptr<const FollowPath::Feedback> feedback` and return nothing.
-We want the `distance_to_goal` field in the feedback message.
+The `distance_to_goal` field in the feedback message will give you the current distance to the goal.
 It is of type [`nav2_msgs::action::FollowPath`](https://github.com/ros-planning/navigation2/blob/main/nav2_msgs/action/FollowPath.action).
 These fields are filled in by the Nav2 stack.
 Print out the distance to the waypoint using the logger.

+### 3.8 Result callback

 The third callback is the result callback.
-The method takes in a `const GoalHandle::WrappedResult & result`.
+Write a method takes in a `const GoalHandle::WrappedResult & result` and returns nothing.
 Remember this result has 4 different statuses.
+1. `rclcpp_action::ResultCode::SUCCEEDED`
+2. `rclcpp_action::ResultCode::ABORTED`
+3. `rclcpp_action::ResultCode::CANCELLED`
+4. `rclcpp_action::ResultCode::UNKNOWN`
 Print out a message using the logger to indicate what result code was returned.
+Simply printing out the "succeed" using the logger would be sufficient.
 Finally shutdown the down using `rclcpp::shutdown()`.
+We do this since once the result returns this client is no longer needed and can be shutdown.

-### 3.7 Calling Actions
+### 3.9 Calling actions

 In this section we will finish the SendGoal function by sending the action using our client.
+You will be finishing the SendGoal method.
 The first thing we need to do is to create an options variable of type `rclcpp_action::Client<FollowPath>::SendGoalOptions`.
 This will be included in our action call and tells the server what callbacks it can call.
 To finish off you will need to do the following